Internal Medicine Residency

 The mainstay remains case-based learning.
 This varies from a team presenting a case from medical service to a case from ambulatory clinic or a subspecialty case.

-• Grand Rounds – 12:15 to 1 p.m.; select Fridays
+• Grand Rounds – 12:15 to 1 p.m. on select Fridays

 A mix of internationally-renowned experts and Marshfield Clinic faculty present state-of-the-art updates on a variety of topics with global appeal.

-• ICU presentations– 12:30 p.m. to 1:15 p.m. on select Fridays
+• ICU presentations – 12:30 p.m. to 1:15 p.m. on select Fridays

 • Morbidity and Mortality with root cause analysis – monthly on a rotating basis